popoolasubomi/Squarker/README.md

 **Optional Nice-to-have Stories**

+* Users can post photos of them right after squats.
 * Users can find other squatters near by
 * Users can guage how high they jump
 * Uses get push notifications to remind them of their squatting schedule